MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans.md

 - Install and activate an eSIM profile.
 - Activate a device on a mobile operator subscription with either prepaid (PAYG) or postpaid plans.
-- Top up prepaid subscriptions when out of data and the only connectivity available is mobile connectivity.
+- Top up subscriptions when out of data and the only connectivity available is mobile connectivity.

 ## Definition of terms